flutter/website/src/_includes/docs/swift-package-manager/how-to-enable-disable.md

 ## How to disable Swift Package Manager

-Disabling Swift Package Manager will cause Flutter to use CocoaPods for all dependencies.
+Disabling Swift Package Manager causes Flutter to use CocoaPods for all dependencies.
 However, Swift Package Manager will remain integrated with your project.
 To remove this integration,
-follow the ["How to remove Swift Package Manager integration"][] instructions.
+follow the [How to remove Swift Package Manager integration][removeSPM] instructions.

 :::tip
-If you find a bug in Flutter's Swift Package Manager feature, please [open an issue][].
+If you find a bug in Flutter's Swift Package Manager support, please [open an issue][].
 :::

 ### Disable for a single project

-In the project's pubspec.yaml, under the `flutter` section, add `disable-swift-package-manager: true`.
+In the project's `pubspec.yaml` file, under the `flutter` section, add `disable-swift-package-manager: true`.

 ```yaml title="pubspec.yaml"